singler package¶

 - Returns:

-Integrated references for classification with
+An integrated reference object, for classification with

 classify_integrated().

-- singler.train_single.train_single(ref_data, ref_labels, ref_features, test_features=None, assay_type='logcounts', restrict_to=None, check_missing=True, markers=None, marker_method='classic', num_de=None, marker_args={}, aggregate=False, aggregate_args={}, nn_parameters=<knncolle.vptree.VptreeParameters object>, num_threads=1)[source]¶
+- singler.train_single(ref_data, ref_labels, ref_features, test_features=None, assay_type='logcounts', restrict_to=None, check_missing=True, markers=None, marker_method='classic', num_de=None, hint_sce=True, marker_args={}, aggregate=False, aggregate_args={}, nn_parameters=<knncolle.vptree.VptreeParameters object>, num_threads=1)[source]¶

 Build a single reference dataset in preparation for classification.